Review Process

 • Student Learning Outcomes

 Student Learning Outcomes reflect the curriculum, and as curriculum evolves, learning outcomes change.
-SLOs should be current, relevant, and rigorous.
-Effective SLOs focus on what students will know and be able to do in terms of observable and measurable actions or behaviors.
+SLOs should be recent, relevant, and rigorous.
+Recent outcomes reflect current knowledge and practice in the discipline.
+Relevant outcomes relate logically and significantly to the discipline.
+Rigorous outcomes require an appropriate degree of academic precision and thoroughness to be met successfully.
+Components of effective SLOs are: (1) Focus on what students will know and be able to do, (2) Description of observable and measurable actions or behaviors.
+SLOs must be approved by the Academic Assessment Committee (AAC).

 • Student Learning Outcomes Section Components